Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 Both Huskies and Pitbulls are noted for being exceptionally devoted and affectionate to their owners.

-You will also need lots of very chew proof dog toys, and ideally a chew proof dog bed too as both Pitbulls and Huskies are notorious chewers.
+You will also need lots of very chew proof dog toys, and ideally a chew proof dog bed too.
+Both Pitbulls and Huskies are notorious chewers.

-If you are an active household who spend a lot of time outdoors, a Husky Pitbull mix might be a pet suited to keeping pace with your lifestyle.
+Active people who spend a lot of time outdoors make the best Husky Pitbull owners.
+If that sounds like you, a Husky Pitbull mix might be a pet suited to keeping pace with your lifestyle.

-Pitbull Husky mix dogs will love to play, but bear in mind they are fairly heavy dogs, and small children could easily get knocked over in the heat of an exuberant moment.
+Pitbull Husky mix dogs will love to play, but bear in mind they are fairly heavy dogs.

 Breeders Of Husky Pitbull mix puppies